Nebouh/EnhancedStorage/README.md

 - Increases the slot count and number of display rows for storage racks.
 - Allows full customization per storage type via configuration.
 - Includes a global cap for total slot count to maintain balance.
+- Adds a "SORT" button to the storage menu UI.
+- Sorts items alphabetically with a single click.
 - Uses MelonPreferences for user-configurable settings.

 ---

 ## 🛠️ Technical Details

-This mod dynamically patches `Storage Methods` using Harmony to modify internal values such as:
+This mod dynamically patches storage-related methods using Harmony to modify internal values such as:

 - `SlotCount`
 - `DisplayRowCount`